Starting a blog is still one of the best online businesses you can create today.

 - Next Steps

-This how-to can’t cover every aspect of what it takes to create a blog and make money, but at least I will get you started on the right path.
+This how-to will get you started on the right path to creating a successful money-making blog.
 I have many other articles on my blog to keep you on this path.

-Taking that first step is critical (be it losing weight, starting a business, or learning a new language).
-See yourself with the end result of achieving your dreams.
+Remember, the most important step in doing anything is the first step (losing weight, starting a business, or learning a new language).
+Imagine yourself achieving your dreams.
 You can do this.
 It is possible.

 So let’s start your journey and create your blog today!